Shopify Review 2023: How Good Is the Ecommerce Software?

 Of course, there are a few blips here and there.
-The platform could be a bit more flexible, enhancing the ability of users without a background in programming to design a store or sell their wares.
-And live support could do with a lot of work.
+The platform could be more flexible, allowing users without a background in programming to really design a store.
+And live support is perhaps the area most in need of improvement.

-All said, Shopify's position at the top of the heap isn't undeserved, but that doesn't mean it's the undisputed best.
+All said though, Shopify's position at the top of the heap isn't undeserved, but that doesn't mean it's the undisputed best.
 Still, the platform is one of the strongest all-in-one options available.

-Even though a detailed review such as ours is good and well, we couldn't possibly cover all aspects of the service, so, we've compiled user reviews for you here, to help shed more light on some areas that we might not have covered.
+Even though a detailed review is good, we couldn't possibly cover all aspects of the service.
+For that reason, we've compiled user reviews for you here, to help shed more light on some areas that we might have overlooked.

-If you lack programming know-how and feel unnecessarily constrained by Shopify's limitations to design, you can try other ecommerce platforms with more powerful and versatile site/store builders, such as 1&1 IONOS and Wix.
+If you lack programming know-how and feel unnecessarily constrained by Shopify's design limitations, you can try other ecommerce platforms with more powerful and versatile editors, like 1&1 IONOS and Wix.
 With 1&1 IONOS, you'll need to make do with deficits in terms of marketing, and the absence of a free trial version.
 Wix, which was our overall winner, can easily go head-to-head with Shopify.